🔄

 ⚡ 85 trace elements and up to 77% fulvic acids

-Along with fulvic acid, humic acid is the other major humic fraction in shilajit.
-Heavier , insoluble at acid pH and soluble in basic pH , it mainly plays a role structural and chelating .
-This guide provides a complete and sourced summary: definition, proposed mechanisms (chelation, adsorption, microbiota, immunomodulation), level of evidence , EU safety/regulations, quality criteria (COA, heavy metals) and informed usage advice.
+Alongside fulvic acid, humic acid is the other major humic fraction of shilajit.
+Heavier, insoluble at acidic pH and soluble in basic conditions, it plays a predominantly structural and chelating role.
+This guide provides a comprehensive and referenced synthesis: definition, proposed mechanisms (chelation, adsorption, microbiota, immunomodulation), level of evidence, EU safety/regulation, quality criteria (COA, heavy metals), and informed usage advice.

 1) What is humic acid?

-1.1 Definition & Origin.
-Humic substances – humic acids, fulvic acids and humins – come from from the slow decomposition (humification) of plant and microbial matter.
-They form naturally in soils, peats, composts, sediments and organic deposits (e.g.: leonardite ), but also in certain matrices mineral-organic compounds at the origin of shilajit .
+1.1 Definition & origin.
+Humic substances – humic acids, fulvic acids, and humins – originate from the slow decomposition (humification) of plant and microbial matter.
+They form naturally in soils, peats, composts, sediments, and organic deposits (e.g., leonardite), as well as in certain organo-mineral matrices that give rise to shilajit.

-1.2 A “whole”, not a single molecule.
-Humic acid corresponds to a heterogeneous mixture of macromolecules/supramolecules (aromatic nuclei, aliphatic chains, carboxyl / phenolic groups).
-Its composition depends on the source (soil, compost, vermicompost, shilajit), the extraction process (pH, solvents, filtration) and purification .
+1.2 An "ensemble," not a single molecule.
+Humic acid corresponds to a heterogeneous mixture of macromolecules/supramolecules (aromatic nuclei, aliphatic chains, carboxyl/phenolic groups).
+Its composition depends on the source (soil, compost, vermicompost, shilajit), the extraction process (pH, solvents, filtration), and purification.

-1.3 Solubility, pH and size.
-By convention, humic acid is insoluble in acidic media (pH < 2) and soluble in neutral/basic medium .
-Its high molecular weight and its organization in associations supramolecular structures distinguish it from fulvic acid (smaller, soluble at all pH ).
+1.3 Solubility, pH, and size.
+By convention, humic acid is insoluble in acidic environments (pH < 2) and soluble in neutral/basic environments.
+Its high molecular weight and organization into supramolecular associations distinguish it from fulvic acid (smaller, soluble at all pH levels).

-Note: talking about "humic acid" is like talking about a family .
-Two preparations can have different profiles. distinct physicochemical and biological.
-Hence the importance of traceability and batch analyses (COA) .
+Note: referring to "humic acid" is akin to referring to a family.
+Two preparations can have distinct physico-chemical and biological profiles.
+Hence the importance of traceability and batch analyses (COA).

 1.4 In shilajit.
 Humic fractions (humic + fulvic) coexist with minerals and organic compounds.
-Humic acid plays a rather structural/adsorbent role; fulvic acid is often described as a carrier (transport of trace elements).
-For an example of a raw material, see the quality shilajit .
+Humic acid primarily plays a structural/adsorbent role; fulvic acid is often described as a vector (transport of trace elements).
+For an example of raw material, see quality shilajit.

 2) Key properties